Gradient-free stochastic optimization for additive models: Problem setup

 Functions satisfying the PL condition are not necessarily convex.
 The PL condition is a useful tool in optimization problems since it leads to linear convergence of the gradient descent algorithm without convexity as shown by Polyak \cite{polyak1963gradient}.
 For more details and discussion on the PL condition see \cite{10.1007/978-3-319-46128-1_50}.

 \begin{definition} Let $\alpha>0$.
 The function $f:\mathbb{R}^{d}\to \mathbb{R}$ is called $\alpha$-strongly convex if $f$ is differentiable on $\mathbb{R}^{d}$ and

 \end{definition}

-In order to minimize $f$, we apply a version of projected gradient descent with estimated gradient defined as follows.
+In order to minimize $f$, we apply a version of projected gradient descent presented in Algorithm \ref{alg:ZO_SGD}.
 Let $\{\eta_t\}_{t=1}^T$ be a sequence of positive numbers and let $\{\bg_t\}_{t=1}^T$ be a sequence of random vectors.
 Consider any fixed $\bx_1\in\mathbb{R}^d$ and let the vectors $\bx_{t}$ for $t=2,\dots, T$ be defined by the recursion {

 where $\proj_{\com}(\cdot)$ is the Euclidean projection over $\com$.}

 In this paper, the gradient estimator $\bg_t = (g_{t,1},\dots,g_{t,d})\in\mathbb{R}^d$ at round $t\in \{1,\dots, T\}$ of the algorithm is defined as follows.
 For given $\beta\ge 2$ and $\ell=\lfloor \beta\rfloor$, let $K:[-1,1]\to\mathbb{R}$ be a function such that